Biden Fails to Condemn Antisemitic Attacks by Pro-Palestinian Activists Nationwide

 “Use your bully pulpit to call out antisemitism,” said the letter sent Friday jointly by the Jewish Federations of North America, the ADL, the American Jewish Committee, Hadassah and the Orthodox Union.
 “Harness the authority of the Presidency and the United States Government to speak out loudly and clearly against antisemitism.”

+Kampeas noted that the Jewish groups asked Biden to retain President Donald Trump’s widely-hailed executive order on antisemitism, which classified Jews on college campuses a protected class for the purposes of civil rights legislation.

-Kampeas noted that Biden had campaigned in 2020 on the claim of a spike in antisemitism under then-President Donald Trump.
+He also noted that Biden had campaigned in 2020 on the claim of a spike in antisemitism under Trump.

 Indeed, Biden launched his campaign based on the Charlottesville “very fine people” hoax, the false claim that Trump had referred to neo-Nazis who staged antisemitic marches in August 2017 as “very fine people.”
 In fact, Trump condemned them.